theRealAph/ScopeLocals/README.md

 A task that skips from thread to thread is at odds with the idea that task state can be kept on a thread.

-In addition, thread local variables have a feature, _inheritability_, that is predicated on there being a relatively small set of threads

-sharing domain objects.
-When a new `Thread` instance is created, its parent's set of inheritable thread-local variables is deeply copied.
-This is necessary because a thread's set of thread locals is, by design, mutable, so it cannot be shared between threads.
-Every child thread ends up carrying a local copy of its parent's entire set of `InheritableThreadLocal`s.

 With Project Loom's virtual threads you can keep your beloved thread-per-request model.
 Wouldn't it be terrible if virtual threads